 Same as above, but after the first burst, keep the shutter open for another burst or two.
 Don’t go overboard, because as multiple bursts on one image build-up, you can easily run into over-exposure.
 Depending upon where each appears on the image, the beauty of individual bursts can become more of a jumble of random streaks.
 Two or three bursts can be effective, but don’t feel like you have to keep the shutter open for a minute or longer — you’ll likely just over-expose the scene.

 A 15-second, Bulb mode exposure of three separate fireworks bursts.
-EOS 7D with EF-S 18-200mm IS lens, zoomed to 24mm (equivalent to about 40mm on a full-frame camera).

 Option 3: Bulb mode for long exposures — the “Baseball hat technique”